jkoseki/CrypToth/README.md

 **$ mkdir A20_0 A20_1 A20_2 A20_3 A20_4**

 YAML file is also necessary.
-Example of YAML files for the MD simulation (e.g. msmd_protocol_WAT_A20.yaml) is available in "GitHub URL".
+Example of YAML files for the MD simulation (e.g. msmd_protocol_WAT_A20.yaml) is available in this page.
 It needs to prepare dummy probe files since exprorer_msmd is used for the MD simulation.
 For convenience, A20.mol2 and A20.pdb are used as dummy probe files.
 Those files are also stored in WAT directory.

 ![image](https://github.com/user-attachments/assets/4da39b78-4366-4fcf-aff9-749c105147d0)